How to Give Your Brand a Story Without Marketing

 By using the name “Chanel No5” the customer asks the question, “What happened to 1,2,3, and 4?
 Were they not good enough?
 Was 5 the best one?
 Were there more than 5?”
 A number can be a question in itself.

 Another great example of the number mystery that had nothing to do with beauty is the cleaning product Formula 409.
-At one point, it had 55% share of the spray cleaner market, and was sold to Clorox for 7 million dollars.
+At one point, it had a 55% share of the spray cleaner market and was sold to Clorox for 7 million dollars.
 This was in the 70s, that was a lot of money.
 There are multiple origin stories for the brand, and most of them are proven to be false.
-Among the stories for its name are the date of the inventor’s daughter’s birthday, the number of the chemical compound in testing, and the Chevrolet engine of the same name.
+Among the stories for its name is the date of the inventor’s daughter’s birthday, the number of the chemical compound in testing, and the Chevrolet engine of the same name.
 (The engine from the Beach Boys song “409” which would later be used in an ad campaign to promote the product.)
 The true story isn’t important.
-Formula 409 is a highly competitive brand in the American market for cleaning products that owes a great deal of success to its mysterious name.
+Formula 409 is a highly competitive brand in the American market for cleaning products that owe a great deal of success to its mysterious name.

 The Myth of Magic